MicrosoftDocs/power-automate-docs/flow-docs/button-flow-with-user-input-tokens.md

     ![](./media/button-flow-with-user-input-tokens/14.png)

 ## Run your flow
-In this walk-through, you'll use the mobile app for Microsoft Flow to run the button flow you just created.
+In this walk-through, you'll use the mobile app for Power Automate to run the button flow you just created.
 You'll provide all the user input that's needed to create a bug with a title, a description, repro steps, and a severity level.

-1. In the mobile app for Microsoft Flow, tap the **Buttons** tab, and then tap the **Create bug report with steps** button.
+1. In the mobile app for Power Automate, tap the **Buttons** tab, and then tap the **Create bug report with steps** button.

     ![](./media/button-flow-with-user-input-tokens/runmt1.png)
 2. Enter the title for the bug you are reporting, and then tap **Next**.
 For example: